pm1381/broker/README.md

 implemented a simple broker in golang using *grpc*. reaching more than 30K publishing.

-##Proxy
+## Proxy
-in this project for having connection between client and server i used envoy as proxy.
+in this project, for having a connection between client and server I used envoy as a proxy and also a rate-limiter.

-##DB
+## DB
-in this project i have worked with three databases and used three modules for each
+In this project, I have worked with three databases and used three modules for each
   1. postgres
-  2. scylla
+  2. Scylla
-  3. cassandra
+  3. Cassandra

-##Monitoring
+## Monitoring
-my scrapper is prometheus and data visualization is grafana. their configs are also in this repo.
+my scrapper is Prometheus and my data visualization is grafana. their configs are also in this repo.

-##Docker
+## Docker
-this project is also dockerized for those who are interseted in. see docker-compose file
+this project is also dockerized for those who are interested.
+See docker-compose file

-##Kubernetes
+## Kubernetes
-this project also run on minikube and the point is load balancing and scaling-up was tested on this project and it worked properly(using headless servies)
+this project also runs on Minikube and the point is load balancing and scaling-up were tested on this project and it worked properly(using headless services)